-Tier 4 is a "defined benefit" plan that provides pension benefits based on Final Average Salary (any 12-consecutive-months of service as a Plan member) and years of service.
+Tier 2 is a "defined benefit" plan that provides pension benefits based on Normal Pension Base and years of service.
 This Plan provides service, disability, and survivor pension benefits as well as retiree health and dental insurance subsidies to eligible sworn members of the Los Angeles Fire and Police Departments and certain qualified beneficiaries of these members.